t-troebst/perfanno.nvim/README.md

 ### Find hot lines

 * `:PerfHottestLines` opens a telescope finder with the hottest lines according to the current annotations.
+* `:PerfHottestSymbols` opens a telescope finder with the hottest symbols (i.e. functions typically) according to the current annotations.
 * `:PerfHottestCallersSelection` opens a telescope finder with the hottest lines that lead directly to the currently selected lines.
 * `:PerfHottestCallersFunction` works just like `:PerfHottestCallersSelection` but selects the function that contains the cursor via treesitter.